 - Find more information on FLHSMV’s COVID-19 response here.

-OFFICE OF INSURANCE REGULATION
+FLORIDA OFFICE OF INSURANCE REGULATION

 - OIR has issued Informational Memorandum OIR-20-04M providing general guidance on the treatment of policyholders as part of the state’s ongoing efforts to protect Floridians.
-Guidance within this memorandum includes:

 - OIR has issued Informational Memorandum OIR-20-03M directing all insurers and other entities regulated by OIR to review and update their business continuity and/or continuity of operations plans.
 Companies are directed to immediately contact OIR if their continuity plans are activated and/or if business operations become compromised so it can work with insurers to avoid any disruption in consumer services.